 I often wonder, if I hadn’t replied to that text, if I’d stayed in bed watching Gossip Girl until it gets to the bit where Serena elopes with her drug dealer, could I have avoided being hurt?
 Things in life happen and they drag you down paths that otherwise would have turned out so different.
 This transitoriness of circumstance is the lesson of Sliding Doors.
 If Gwyneth Paltrow’s Helen hadn’t dropped her earring in the lift she would never have missed her train, which means she would never have got talking to George, or caught her boyfriend cheating on her with his ex, or become pregnant with George’s baby, or strayed love-drunk from George’s kisses into the path of an oncoming lorry.
 He holds her as she dies in his arms.

 If I had the option to go back and choose, would I still open Joe’s text message?
 Or would I make it so that the fabric of my Slanket muffled my vibrating phone?
 Would I go through all that pain again or would I protect myself?
 Have a few short-term loves with men who I wouldn’t run through an airport for, whose absence wouldn’t sting quite so hard.

 I know my answer, of course.
 I'd open the text every time.
 Now I’m the sort of person who would ignore a “you out?”, choosing instead to sink back into the duvet as the next Netflix episode automatically loads up, but a lot of that is because of Joe.
-He made me realize everything that came out of my mouth wasn’t stupid and had a decent enough sense of humor to laugh when I called his world small.
+He made me realise everything that came out of my mouth wasn’t stupid and had a decent enough sense of humour to laugh when I called his world small.